-When you’re creating specific categories for your facets, you need to distinguish them by the level of importance.
+When you’re creating specific categories for your multiple facets, you need to distinguish them by the level of importance.
 You want to make sure that your filters are user-friendly, without damaging your technical SEO.

 The major problem with faceted search is that it can create duplicate content or additional URLs that are perceived as unnecessary by search engine crawlers.

 The types of filters that you can use on a Faceted Search Implementation are multiple filters, thematic filters, and basic filters with specific facet options.

 The number of facets can be unlimited as long as the user experience is not compromised.
 The user should be able to multi-select any option, select options with facet filters, and be able to refine their search via search queries.

 You might be sorting your products differently based on factors like color or size, but these filters don’t change the content itself.
 That’s why you need to apply “no-index” and “no-follow” tags.